Local authority stops clients ‘hanging around’

 Closomat is the UK’s leading supplier of toileting technology for disabled and elderly people.
 In addition to the brand-leading Palma Vita wash & dry toilet, it provides a selection of personal care ancillaries- toilet lifters, height adjustable washbasins, hoists, changing benches and body driers.

-Founded 55 years ago, and still family-owned, the company is unique in its provision, in-house, of design advice, supply, installation, commissioning and after-sales service & maintenance.
-Details of the Closomat’s assistive toilet care offerings, plus further case studies from real-life users, can be found here.
+Founded 60 years ago, and still family-owned, the company is unique in its provision, in-house, of design advice, supply, installation, commissioning and after-sales service & maintenance.
+Click for more details of the Closomat’s assistive toilet care offerings, plus further case studies from real-life users.